-- 3.1.12 Project funds can be used to cover - - (a) Patent registration fee for functional inventions directly relating to the project may also be included in the budget.
-The above notwithstanding, the patent registration fee charged to the project account should not exceed HK\$250,000. - (b) The maximum funding support allowed for an annual/final audited account of a project costing less than HK\$1 million, between HK\$1 million and HK\$5 million and more than HK\$5 million should not be more than HK\$8,000, HK\$14,000 and HK\$20,000 respectively. - 3.1.13 As a general rule, services provided by the lead applicant and/or the industry co-applicant, i.e. inter-departmental charges, are not allowed to be charged to the ITF.
+- 3.1.12 Project funds can be used to cover - - (a) External consultancy, purchase of consumables and technology licences, as well as promotion and marketing activities for disseminating project deliverables and technology transfer under platform projects. - (b) Patent registration fee for functional inventions directly relating to the project may also be included in the budget.
+The above notwithstanding, the patent registration fee charged to the project account should not exceed HK\$250,000. - (c) The maximum funding support allowed for an annual/final audited account of a project costing less than HK\$1 million, between HK\$1 million and HK\$5 million and more than HK\$5 million should not be more than HK\$8,000, HK\$14,000 and HK\$20,000 respectively. - 3.1.13 As a general rule, services provided by the lead applicant, industry co-applicant and/or the implementing organisation (e.g. inter-departmental charges for universities) are not allowed to be charged to the ITF.
 ITC may however consider approving the charging of such services to the ITF project account on the following basis - - (a) prior application is made to ITC on grounds of operational efficiency, reliability and quality of services, etc.; - (b) the services are not general or administrative support in nature, such as personnel, accounting, security, cleansing, library services, etc. as listed above.
 Examples of allowable services are printing and testing services.
-Other services should be considered on a case-by-case basis; and - (c) the charges should only be at cost.
+Other services should be considered on a case-by-case basis; and

+(c) the charges should only be at cost.